Intervention/docs/image/v3/introduction/index.md

 image files Intervention Image helps you to manage every task with as little lines of code as possible.

-With version 3, the proven features have been improved and unique new details have been added.
+With version 3, the solid features have been improved and unique new details have been added.

 ### Code Example